Debbie Schomisch, Transportation Director

 Feel free to leave a message at any time.

 IMPORTANT NOTICE!
-New Transportation Registration Form
+Transportation Registration Form

-If your student needs bussing for the 2018/2019 school year, we are requiring you to fill out at transportation registration form.
+If your student needs bussing for the 2020/2021 school year, we are requiring you to fill out a transportation registration form.
 It is important for us to be able to accurately track which student are on our different routes.
 You may contact transportation by personally coming to the bus garage or the email listed on this page.
 You can print the form and email it or bring it in.

 This allows you to fill out one form per family.
 It also allows us to have the most current and accurate information on file.
 When you return your form, we will provide you with a route name and pick-up/drop-off times and location.
 Each student will be allowed one alternate pick-up/drop-off address.
 Shared custody schedules need to be addressed with the Transportation Director ahead of time.

 The address you register with transportation will be your students only bus route.
 Accommodations cannot be met for students to ride with friends unless they are riders on the same bus.
 Bus overcrowding becomes an issue when allowing extra students on existing routes.
-You will need to make alternate plans for your student if you need them to go someplace other than the address registered with transportation.
+You will need to make alternate plans for your student if you need them to go some place other than the address registered with transportation.

 By making these changes, it is our goal to ensure the safety of all of our students.
 With your cooperation, this will positively impact the bus ride for all students.

-Click here to download a copy of the new Transportation Registration Form.
+Click HERE to download a copy of the new Transportation Registration Form.

 School Bus Safety